MEETING HOUSE MUSEUM

-A Greek Revival structure that is on the National Register of Historic Places.
-Formerly used as the Meeting House for the Universalist Church of Orleans, this building houses the Society's Museum and is used for special exhibits and programs.
-At present, the Society has a collection covering genealogical information, diaries, deeds, 19th and 20th century photos, artwork by local artists, special collections focusing on Orleans families and individuals, ships' logs, Native American artifacts, and other items relating to the history of Orleans and its citizens.
+This Greek Revival structure was built in 1834, and is listed on the National Register of His- toric Places.
+Formerly used as the Meeting House for the Universalist Church of Orleans, this building houses the Society’s Museum and is used for special exhibits and cultural programs.